Skip Ancestry navigation Skip to Footer Ancestry Home

 Walter

-is the most common child name for Tevah.
+This is the most common name for a child of a Tevah.

 Ready to learn more about your own family?
 Here are two ways to begin.